 - Not all projects can successfully be hooped

 - Not all projects need to be hooped

 Together with stabilizers, the hoop is equally important to prevent poor registration of a design.
 I can remember my initial attempts at doing FSL with similar results to my photo.
 My disappointment stemmed from the fact that I was 95% done with my project before I could see that it failed.
 The reality is that it failed much earlier, but it was not very visible.
 Of course it is always possible that the digitizing has some variance, but that was not the case for me.
 Frequently, there is more than one way to accomplish any goal.
 Different methods are neither right nor wrong, just different.
 I personally have hand issues and hooping can be difficult for me.
 For fabrics which are heavy, slippery or in other multiple ways, difficult to handle, I use a hoopless method.
 Hoopless sewing is not for all projects.
-Once again, a ‘Test Sew Out’ will be your best guide.
+Once again, a ‘Discovery Sew’ will be your best guide.